What Are Forex Orders Types? Full Guide (2026)

 Advanced Conditional Orders: OCO and OTO Explained

-Real trading example: GBP/USD faced a critical turning point before the 2026 BoE rate decision.
-A trader placed an OCO order with a Buy Stop at 1.2850 and a Sell Stop at 1.2750, bracketing the expected volatility range.
-When the market surged on the announced rate hike, the Buy Stop at 1.2850 triggered automatically, and the system immediately canceled the Sell Stop at 1.2750, protecting the trader from a potential whip-saw double-entry that would have locked in losses.
+Real trading example: In June 2026, a trader placed an OCO order before the BoE rate decision, with a Buy Stop at 1.2850 and a Sell Stop at 1.2750, separated by 100 pips to capture the expected volatility.
+When the Bank of England announced an unexpected rate hike, the market surged on sterling strength, triggering the Buy Stop at 1.2850 and automatically canceling the Sell Stop, protecting the trader from a potential whip-saw double-entry that would have destroyed capital.
 Past performance is not indicative of future results.

 Order Execution Speed Benchmarks in 2026